valeIT/valeIT.github.io/_posts/2012-04-15-copyright-madness.markdown

 author: Valentino Urbano
 ---

 We're at nuts.
-Oracle claims that a programming language is copyrightable, whether google says that it's not.
+Oracle claims that a programming language is copyrightable, whether Google says that it's not.

 The trial starts this [monday][0].